Young named October Student of the Month by the Office of Residence Life

 Clarkson-Hendrix presents at Council on Social Work Education’s Annual Program Meeting

 Department of Sociocultural and Justice Sciences Assistant Professor Michael Clarkson-Hendrix presented “Workplace Attachment: An Organizational Perspective to Address the Health Gap,” at the 63rd Annual Program Meeting, held Thursday through Saturday, Oct.
 19-22, in Dallas, TX.

 The presentation imparted curriculum implications for social work educators derived from a science-based study exploring the features of attaching workplace experiences.
 These generative experiences could be used to derive interventions that insulate emerging professional social workers from burnout and sustain them within the field.

 The Department of Sociocultural and Justice Sciences includes the disciplines and professions of Anthropology, Criminal Justice, Public Health, Sociology and Social Work.

 The Department offers B.A. degrees in Sociology and Criminal Justice.
 We offer a B.S degree in Social Work.
-We also offer three minors: Anthropology, Criminal Justice, and Sociology.
+We also offer two minors: Criminal Justice, and Sociology.
 We are pleased to coordinate the Interdisciplinary Public Health Minor.